Brandon Nimmo: 2024

 Mets manager Carlos Mendoza said that Nimmo would play left field for the Mets in 2024 and new acquisition Harrison Bader would play center field.
 On June 30, 2024, during a game against the Houston Astros, Nimmo hit his 100th career home run, off of pitcher Bryan Abreu.
 He became the 16th player to hit at least 100 home runs in a Mets uniform.
 Nimmo played in 151 games for the Mets in 2024, batting .224/.327/.399 with 23 home runs and a career-high 90 RBI.

 Despite suffering from plantar fasciitis during the 2024 MLB postseason, Nimmo hit the first postseason home run of his career off of Philadelphia Phillies pitcher Orion Kerkering in Game 2 of the National League Division Series.

 2025

 On April 28, 2025, during a game against the Washington Nationals, Nimmo hit two home runs (including a grand slam) and a two-run RBI double for a grand total of 9 RBI on the day, tying the Mets single-game franchise record set by Carlos Delgado in 2008.
 On August 26, Nimmo laced a walk-off RBI single against Jhoan Duran and the Philadelphia Phillies.
 On September 23, Nimmo hit his 135th career home run off of Taylor Rogers of the Chicago Cubs, passing John Buck for the most home runs ever hit by a native of Wyoming.
+Across 155 games for the Mets in 2025, Nimmo batted .262/.324/.436 with 25 home runs and 92 RBI, both career-highs.

+Texas Rangers

+On November 24, 2025, the Mets traded Nimmo and cash considerations to the Texas Rangers in exchange for Marcus Semien.